 COVID-19 Policy

-Participant’s health and well-being is Stanford Pre-Collegiate Studies’ top priority.
+Participants’ health and well-being is Stanford Pre-Collegiate Studies’ top priority.
 Stanford Pre-Collegiate Studies will be following all Stanford University COVID-19 related policies and procedures.
-All policies are subject to change before and during the program; please continue to monitor this website and email communications for important updates.
-Stanford University policies are available here and COVID policies for minors are here.
-Stanford Pre-Collegiate Studies will notify a participant’s Designated Adult if the participant tests positive so they can be picked up from campus within 48 hours.
+All policies are subject to change before and during the program; continue to monitor this website and email communications for important updates.
+Stanford Pre-Collegiate Studies will notify a participant’s parent/legal guardian and Designated Adult if the participant tests positive to discuss next steps.
 Participants will be required to take a rapid antigen test if they become symptomatic during the program.

-In the event of any emergency, or if the Student tests positive for COVID-19, the parent(s)/legal guardian(s) are the Student’s primary emergency contact(s).
+In the event of any emergency, or if the participant tests positive for COVID-19, the parent(s)/legal guardian(s) are the participant's primary emergency contact(s).

 Housing and Roommate Assignments